kevinsullivan/physvm_develop/ONBOARD.md

 ## Running Peirce in VSCode

-1. In a terminal start the docker image for the build environment
+1. In a terminal start the docker image for the build environment.
+On Windows (10 Pro), use a Windows CMD window, not Git Bash.
-- Linux/OSX: "docker run -it --cap-add=SYS_PTRACE --rm --security-opt seccomp=unconfined --name peirce_docker -v llvm-build:/llvm/build -v %YOUR_PEIRCE_DIRECTORY_GOES_HERE%:/peirce gitlab.cs.virginia.edu:5099/physicalsemantics/peirce:latest /bin/bash"
+2. ```shell
-- Windows/GitBash: "winpty docker run -it --cap-add=SYS_PTRACE --rm --security-opt seccomp=unconfined --name peirce_docker -v llvm-build:/llvm/build -v %YOUR_PEIRCE_DIRECTORY_GOES_HERE%:/peirce gitlab.cs.virginia.edu:5099/physicalsemantics/peirce:latest /bin/bash"
+3. docker run -it --cap-add=SYS_PTRACE --rm --security-opt seccomp=unconfined --name peirce_docker -v llvm-build:/llvm/build -v %YOUR_PEIRCE_DIRECTORY_GOES_HERE%:/peirce gitlab.cs.virginia.edu:5099/physicalsemantics/peirce:latest /bin/bash"
+2. ```
-2. In VSCode: Use the Command Palette (Ctrl + Shift + P)
+3. In VSCode: Use the Command Palette (Ctrl + Shift + P)
 3. Type in "attach" to trigger auto-complete -> Select ~ "Remote-Contaiers - Attach to Running Container"
 4. Choose "peirce_docker" from the list
 5. There should be an "open folder" option that will open a dialog, from which you should navigate to "/peirce" (This will be the same as your local peirce repository directory if you performed Step 1 correctly).